Legion (Blatty novel)

-Legion is a 1983 horror novel by American writer William Peter Blatty, a sequel to The Exorcist.
-It was adapted for the film The Exorcist III in 1990.
-Like The Exorcist, it involves demonic possession.
+Legion is a 1983 horror novel by American writer William Peter Blatty.
+A sequel to The Exorcist, it also involves demonic possession and was adapted for the film The Exorcist III in 1990.
 The book was the focus of a court case over its exclusion from The New York Times Best Seller list.
-Blatty based aspects of the Gemini Killer on the real life Zodiac Killer, who in a January 1974 letter to the San Francisco Chronicle had praised the original Exorcist film as "the best satirical comedy that I have ever seen".
+Blatty based aspects of the Gemini Killer on the real-life Zodiac Killer, who in a January 1974 letter to the San Francisco Chronicle had praised the original Exorcist film as "the best satirical comedy that I have ever seen".

 Title

 The title is derived from the Bible.
 The Gospel of Luke describes Jesus traveling in the land of Gadarenes, where he encounters a man possessed by demons:

 The more common quotation of the incident, sometimes called the Gerasene Demoniac, comes from The Gospel of Mark:

 Premise

 The storyline of the novel mixes horror and whodunnit.
-A police detective, Lieutenant Kinderman, investigates a series of murders that have all the hallmarks of a long dead serial killer who was shot by police; the body was never recovered.
+Police Lieutenant Bill Kinderman (a returning character from The Exorcist), investigates a series of murders that have all the hallmarks of a long dead serial killer who was shot by police; the body was never recovered.
 The slayings have a blasphemous side to them, including a child being crucified and a priest's beheading.
 Kinderman's investigations lead him to a mental asylum, where there are a number of suspects, including a psychiatrist and one of his patients.
 There Kinderman begins to find links between the victims and events in the previous novel, the exorcism of the twelve-year-old girl, Regan.

-Kinderman entertains philosophical thoughts, trying for instance to work out how the concept of evil relates to God's plans for Humanity.
+Kinderman entertains philosophical thoughts, trying for instance to work out how the concept of evil relates to God's plans for humanity.
 Kinderman often alludes to his own favorite novel, Dostoevsky's The Brothers Karamazov, and both Shakespeare and Nietzsche influence the dialogues between him and a mysterious patient.